anothersusan/ux-developer-milestones/info.md

 1. Adobe Tools
 1. Product Design video
 1. Read "Don't Make Me Think" by Steve Krug
-1. Read "What is Product Design?" on Medium

 ### SDLC
 1. Intro to SDLC ("The 5Ds") & Agile